randyfasion/RandyPortfolio/README.md

 SO THAT I can organize my thoughts and keep track of tasks I need to complete
 ```

-**Password Generator**
+## Password Generator

-    -In this application allows users to generate random passwords.
+In this application allows users to generate random passwords.
 Users are prompted to select criteria that they want their password to have.

-    -It features HTML, CSS, and Javascript.
+It features HTML, CSS, and Javascript.

-    ## User Story
+**User Story**

 ```
 AS AN employee with access to sensitive data